kausthub-kannan/learnQC/_quantumHardware/17_deep_dive_into_qubits.md

 - Use Case

 ### Photonic Qubits
-- Photonic Qubits utilize light particles, specifically photons, as the fundamental units of quantum information.
+- Photonic Qubits utilise light particles, specifically photons, as the fundamental units of quantum information.
 - They are manipulated by optical elements, such as prisms and silicon photonic chips, with beam-splitters and mirrors serving as quantum gates.
-- Photonic Quantum Computing (PQC) allows for the encoding of quantum information in various ways, including through the polarization of photons or their paths of travel.
+- Photonic Quantum Computing (PQC) allows for the encoding of quantum information in various ways, including through the polarisation of photons or their paths of travel.
-- This technology is advantageous for its resilience to certain types of noise sources and the ability to travel long distances along existing fiber optic cables, supporting the idea of a quantum internet.
+- This technology is advantageous for its resilience to certain types of noise sources and the ability to travel long distances along existing fibre optic cables, supporting the idea of a quantum internet.
 - However, it faces challenges like the need for quantum error correction and the requirement for cryogenic equipment for certain components.

 ### Super Conducting Qubits